ivernaloo/entry/README.md

-entry
+Entry
 =====

-use as a individual portal
+Developing a individual portal for effciency purpose